P. N. Krishnamurti

-Sir Purniah Narasinga Rao Krishnamurti, KCIE (12 August 1849 – 1911) was an Indian lawyer and administrator who served as the 16th Diwan of Mysore from 1901 to 1906.
-He was a direct descendant of Diwan Purnaiah, the first Dewan of Mysore.
+Sir Purniah Narasinga Rao Krishnamurti, KCIE (12 August 1849 – 1911) was an Indian lawyer and administrator who served as the 16th Dewan of Mysore from 1901 to 1906.
+He was the great-great grandson of Purnaiah, the first dewan of Mysore.

 Early life and education

-Krishnamurti was born on 12 August 1849 in the Mysore kingdom and was educated at Bangalore.
+Krishnamurti was born on 12 August 1849 in the Kingdom of Mysore and was educated at Bangalore.
 He graduated in law from the University of Madras and joined Mysore Civil Service as Assistant Superintendent in 1870 during Mysore Commission.
-After the restoration of the throne to the Wadiyar dynasty, Krishnamurti served as a judge of the Chief Court before being appointed Diwan in 1901.
-On 3 August 1905, whilst he was Dewan, electric lighting was introduced in Bangalore, becoming the first city in India to get electric street lighting.
+After the restoration of the throne to the Wadiyar dynasty, Krishnamurti served as a judge of the Chief Court of Mysore before being appointed Dewan in 1901.
+On 3 August 1905, whilst he was dewan, public electric lighting was introduced in Bangalore, becoming the first city in India to get electric street lighting.
 He was also the fifth Jagirdar of Yelandur estate.